tier4/CalibrationTools/sensor/mapping_based_calibrator/README.md

 #### Step 1: Mapping (Mapping lidar)

 First of all, the calibrator will designate one of the lidars (as defined in the launch file) as the `mapping lidar` for mapping purposes.
-The point cloud from this lidar utilizes either the NDT or GICP algorithm to calculate the pose and also stores the point cloud as a map for future usage.
+The pointcloud from this lidar utilizes either the NDT or GICP algorithm to calculate the pose and also stores the pointcloud as a map for future usage.

 #### Step 2: Extract ground from the pointcloud

-After building the map, we obtain a dense point cloud from it.
+After building the map, we obtain a dense pointcloud from it.
 We then use PCA and `pcl::SACSegmentation` for ground extraction

 #### Step 3: Calibrate (using Mapping lidar & baselink)